 Tell them another person is applying for credit using your social security number and ask them to place a red flag.
 This will require creditors to contact you before approving additional credit using your name and number.
 Ask them how long the flag is posted on your account and how you can extend it if you need to.
 Follow up all your phone calls with a letter and keep a copy.

-Here is a really good link for information on what to do if someone misuses your social security number: http://www.ssa.gov/pubs/10064.html.
+Here is a really good link for information on what to do if someone misuses your social security number: https://blog.ssa.gov/tag/identity-theft/.
 You can also have your social security number changed.
-Here is a link to the Social Security Administrations Domestic Violence page: http://www.ssa.gov/pubs/10093.html (scroll down the page to find the the information)
+Here is a link to the Social Security Administrations Domestic Violence page: https://www.ssa.gov/pubs/EN-05-10093.pdf (PDF).

 You won't constantly be running around like a headless chicken making sure everything is 'just so'.
 You may however be working for the first time in years and not used to this new schedule.
 Plan ahead.
 Make a day for paying bills, a day for laundry, a day for shopping and spread it out over the week so that it suits your new lifestyle and you don't get overwhelmed.
 You won't get it right first time!
 Just move things around until you have a system that works.